-Dr Georgina Brewis is Associate Professor in the History of Education.
+Georgina Brewis is Professor of Social History.
 She is a historian of voluntary action, youth and education in modern Britain.
-Publications include Transformational Moments in Social Welfare: What Role for Voluntary Action (Policy Press, forthcoming); Humanitarianism in the Modern World: The Moral Economy of Famine Relief (CUP, 2020); The World of UCL (UCL Press, 2018); A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) and English Teachers in a Postwar Democracy (Palgrave Macmillan, 2014).
-Georgina is Director of an ongoing British Academy Research Project (ARP) on voluntary sector archives ‘Archiving the Mixed Economy of Welfare in Britain and is Co-Investigator on an ESRC-funded project Discourses of Voluntary Action.
-Georgina teaches on the BA Education Studies and BA History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.
+Publications include Transformational Moments in Social Welfare: What Role for Voluntary Action?
+(Policy Press, 2021); Humanitarianism in the Modern World: The Moral Economy of Famine Relief (CUP, 2020); The World of UCL (UCL Press, 2018); A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014).
+Georgina is Director of an ongoing British Academy Research Project (ARP) on voluntary sector archives Archiving the Mixed Economy of Welfare in Britain and in the run up to UCL’s 2026 centenary is leading Generation UCL, a research and engagement project exploring 200 years of student life in London.
+Georgina welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.

 Dr Vincent Carpentier is Reader in History of Education.
 He is an Associate Editor of the London Review of Education.
 His comparative research on the historical relationship between educational systems, economic cycles and social change is located at the interface of history of education and political economy.
 His current research explores the long-term connections and tensions between funding, equity and quality in higher education at both national and global levels.
 His publications include Système éducatif et performances économiques au Royaume-Uni: 19ème et 20ème siècles (L’Harmattan, 2001) and Global Inequalities and Higher Education, Whose Interests Are We Serving?
 (Palgrave MacMillan, 2010 – co-edited with Elaine Unterhalter) and articles in various academic journals.
 Vincent participates in several research projects of the ESRC/HEFCE Centre for Global Higher education (CEGHE) including “Higher Education Participation and Macro-Economic Fluctuations: An historical and comparative study”.